Aadhalal Kadhal Seiveer: Plot

-The plot revolves around two college-going students, Karthik and Shwetha, who fall in love.
-They hail from upper-middle-class families.
-Shwetha's friend Genni is against their relationship and advises Shwetha to break up with Karthik and focus on her studies and future, but since Shwetha is equally interested in Karthik, she continues to meet him behind Genni's back.
-But a worried Genni discloses Shwetha's relationship status to the latter's mom, before anyone is ready to open up to their parents.
-Shwetha tackles her mom by blaming Genni's jealousy and lies that she is still single.
+Karthik and Shwetha, two college students who hail from upper-middle-class families, fall in love.
+Shwetha's friend Genelia is against their relationship and advises her to break up with Karthik and focus on her studies and future.
+Since Shwetha is equally interested in Karthik, she continues to meet him behind Genni's back.
+A worried Genni discloses Shwetha's relationship status to the latter's mother, before anyone is ready to open up to their parents.
+Shwetha handles her mom by blaming Genni's jealousy and lies that she is still single.
 Karthik and Shwetha continue to see each other in secrecy, and on one such weekend getaway, they have sex.
-Within few weeks, Shwetha finds that she has missed her period and suspects that she might be pregnant, which she confides in Karthik and a few common friends.
+Within a few weeks, Shwetha finds that she has missed her period and suspects that she might be pregnant, which she confides in Karthik and a few common friends.

-On their idea, they try to abort the foetus, posing as a married couple.
-But the doctor gets suspicious when they answer irrelevantly and chucks them out.
+On their idea, they try to abort the fetus, posing as a married couple.
+The doctor gets suspicious when they answer irrelevantly and kicks them out.
 While they try to find other means to perform the abortion, Shwetha's mother, who was already suspicious of her activities since Genni's warning, finds out the truth, and then all hell breaks loose.
 After the initial commotion and arguments, Shwetha's parents want to get the couple married to avoid further disgrace.
-But Karthik's dad is not interested since his reputation will be ruined.
+However, Karthik's dad is uninterested since his reputation will be ruined.
 The lovers, on the other hand, plan to elope, but Shwetha changes her mind halfway.
 One argument leads to another, and the rift between the couple and their families continues to widen.
-Karthik's parents agree to a wedding on the condition that Shwetha aborts the foetus, so that they can focus on their future and well-being.
+Karthik's parents agree to a wedding on the condition that Shwetha aborts the fetus, so that they can focus on their future and well-being.
 Shwetha is scared that they might change their mind later on and call off the wedding once her abortion is done, so she refuses to abort.
-To add fuel to the fire, Shwetha's parents are insulted by Karthik's relatives when they try to patch them up and proceed further smoothly.
-Ego clashes and insults rage between the families; at one point, Shwetha and Karthik find that they are not compatible anymore, so they break up bitterly.
+To add fuel to the fire, Shwetha's parents are insulted by Karthik's relatives when they try to patch things up and proceed smoothly.
+Ego clashes and insults rage between the families; at one point, Shwetha and Karthik find they are incompatible, so they break up bitterly.

-Finally, a few months later, a baby boy is born, and Shwetha's dad leaves him in an orphanage.
-Two years later, we find that Shwetha is happily getting engaged to someone else; Karthik is busy in a coffee shop flirting with another girl; and the little child is growing up in the orphanage without parental love and care.
+A few months later, a baby boy is born, and Shwetha's father leaves him in an orphanage.
+Two years later, Shwetha happily gets engaged to someone else; Karthik flirts with another girl in a coffee shop; and the little child grows up in the orphanage without parental love and care.